octavianiacob/trade-table/README.md

 ## Getting Started

+The deployed project can be accesed at https://trade-table.vercel.app/

 These instructions will get the project up and running on your local machine for development and testing purposes.

 ### Prerequisites